yannick5000/Fake-News-Detector-Covid-19-Vaccine/README deep learning text.txt

 First, we install the library:
 ####pip install tensorflow
 ####!pip install wordcloud
-Next, let’s import the library and read in the data: import pandas as pd import numpy as np import matplotlib.pyplot as plt
+Next, letâ€™s import the library and read in the data: import pandas as pd import numpy as np import matplotlib.pyplot as plt